-Nearly 40 players took part in the just completed rookie orientation camp.
+Nearly 40 players took part in the just-completed rookie orientation camp.
 Of the 29 undrafted free agents who took the field, a handful actually have a legitimate chance to compete for a spot on the Green Bay Packers’ 53-man roster.
-Here’s a look at five long shots to keep an eye on in the weeks and months to come:
+Here’s a look at four long shots to keep an eye on in the weeks and months to come:

 PARRIS BENNETT (ILB/Syracuse)